audiracmichelle/website/content/project/internal-project-01/index.md

 #slides: example
 ---

-* *Goal*
+I worked on this project when I was a Data Scientist at Datank.

+## Goal
-   - Predict which borrowers will make late payments using their credit history
+   - Predict which borrowers will make late payments for a Credit Risk team

-* *Activities*
+## Duration
+   - Three-month project

+## Activities
    - Wrangled a very messy transaction stream
    - Recognized and extracted relevant information required for feature engineering and visualization
    - Made the selection of Machine Learning models by assessing their perfomance metrics
-   - Created Docker containers for the Data Engineering team
-   - Included exponential decay to features, improving dramatically the precision of the predictions
+   - Applied exponential decay to features, improving dramatically the precision of the predictions

-* *Toolbox*
+   - Refactored -cleaning, training and prediction- code into Dockerized tasks as required by the Data Engineering team

+## Toolbox
    - Docker
    - Python

-* *Outcome*
+## Outcome
-   - Delivered a model that achieved 80% precision (99% accuracy)
+   - Achieved model performance of 80% precision (99% accuracy)
    - Coded appropriate solutions fit for production
+   - An API that delivers predictions seamlessly to a Credit Risk team